Q&A - Pleasure use Only

 My question is, how will this affect his claim seeing he was working with his car at the time?

 ICBC sells coverage based on rate class.
-You are allowed a certain number of days per month for uses outside of the rate class.
-Exceed that number of days and you could face either a penalty fee or a denial of coverage in the event of a collision.
-This is part of your contract for insurance and is not worth cheating on.
+You are allowed six days per month for other uses.
+Using the vehicle for purposes beyond those allowed or exceeding the number of days means you could face either a penalty fee or a denial of coverage in the event of a collision.

 I am aware of denials that have happened.
 One driver actually sued a number of entities including me and the RCMP after they were denied benefits arising from a crash that I investigated.

+It's critical to accurately declare how you use your vehicle and who will be driving it most of the time.
 If you need more information than this, I recommend contacting ICBC or an Autoplan Agent directly.

 Yes, Tim is 100% correct, a vehicle can be temporarily used for something else.